uurvrl/DataScience-And-ML-Projects-with-Python/README.md

 # PythonProjects
-Python Projects explanations and codes that I solved
+Python Projects, each project contains the questions itself and codes that I used to solve.